hychen/ke-e/README.md

 - elements — produce one of the given values.
 - suchThat — produce a value that satisfies a predicate.
 - oneOf — randomly uses one of the given generators.
+- maybe - produce a value or null.
 - pair — produce a pair of two arbitraries.
 - array — produce an array.
 - nearray — produce a non-empty array.